 remove_circleOutput port is not that fast-charging

-Are you on the lookout for just a simply, high-capacity power bank?
-Is your phone or Nintendo Switch running out when you're on-the-run?
+Are you on the lookout for just a simple, high-capacity power bank?
+Is your phone or Nintendo Switch running out when you're on the run?

-With efficient power management such as the over-charge protection, this PINENG PN-969 holds a capacity of 20,000mAh.
-And for tha reason alone, it is what you'll want to charge multiple types of smart devices such as tablets and game consoles like the Nintendo Switch and Sony PSP.
+With efficient power management such as over-charge protection, this PINENG PN-969 holds a capacity of 20,000mAh.
+And for that reason alone, it is what you'll be able to charge multiple types of smart devices such as tablets and game consoles like the Nintendo Switch and Sony PSP easily.
 A bonus is that it has 2 outputs at 5V/2.1A, so you can simultaneously charge your phone too.

 The PN-969 makes it easy to monitor its remaining battery capacity thanks to the LCD display.
 Moreover, we all can appreciate its auto-stop charging function whereby you can simply leave it to charge and it will automatically stop providing power when your device's battery is full.

-For a 20,000mAh power bank, it charges fully quite fast as well in just 8 hours.
+For a 20,000mAh power bank, it charges fully in 8 hours, which is decent.

-Here's another good 10,000 mAh lithium-ion battery power bank.
-Great for charging just one device, the Sony's CP-V10's output port is 1.5A for efficient charging.
+Here's another reliable 10,000 mAh lithium-ion battery power bank.
+Great for charging just one device at a time, the Sony's CP-V10's output port is 1.5A for efficient charging.
 Carry this with you and be assured that it will give you up to 3 recharges before running out of battery.

-Also inbuilt are overcharge, short-circuit protection features to keep you and your surroundings safe.
-As an assurance of durability, this Sony power bank has a lifespan of 1000 charges and comes wiht a 15cm-length charging cable to ensure optimum charging.
-No worries as the device is perfectly compatible with tablets, cameras, and other USB devices.
+Also inbuilt is an overcharge short-circuit protection feature to keep you and your surroundings safe.
+As an assurance of durability, this Sony power bank has a lifespan of 1000 charges and comes with a 15cm-long charging cable to ensure optimum charging.
+No worries as the power bank is perfectly compatible with most tablets, cameras, and other USB devices.

-Did you know that there are these special type of chargers rated for power delivery (PD) charging?
+Did you know that there are special types of chargers rated for optimum power delivery (PD) charging?
 USB power delivery is a charging standard that ensures safe charging across devices universally.
-So instead of using only 5V output ports which is too weak for laptopos, USB PDs can support beyond that.
+So instead of using only 5V output ports which is too weak for laptops, USB PDs can support beyond that.

 One of the nicest PD power banks is this 0.6-inch thick one from Anker which will do its job well with the adequate 10,000 mAh battery capacity.
-Made with iPhones in mind, the power bank is meant to be as slim and comfortable to hold with the aforementioned phone.
+Made with universal compatibility in mind, the power bank is meant to be as slim and comfortable to hold.

 Have lots of smart devices to charge?
-The Remax Proda power bank holds a capacity of 30,000 mAh and has several convenient features such as a flashlight and shock-resistance.
-As a high-capacity battery unit, the power bank is also equipped with protection tech from overheating, overcharging and short-circuits.
+The Remax Proda power bank holds a capacity of 30,000 mAh and has several convenient features such as a flashlight and shock resistance.

 As a standard, the power bank features two output ports, one at 5V/2A for fast charging and the other 5V/1A for standard.